CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![Commit File](images/commitchanges.png)

     > In this case, we're inheriting the title from the commit, but having the pull request mention "Fixes ##ID" will link and complete the target work item when the pull request is merged.
+The syntax used is **Fixes AB#[Work Item ID]** to create a link and update the state automatically when the changes reach the **master** branch.

 1. When the push has completed, return to the GitHub browser tab.
 With the commit pushed, we'll create a pull request to drive those changes back into the master branch.